enriquearagon5/eAgCloud.github.io/acerca-de.md

 published: true
 ---

-My name is Antonio Cambronero Sánchez and this is my personal blog in english.
+This is an English version of the Blogpocket.com blog.
+Author: Antonio Cambronero.
+Here you will see just a few of Blogpocket.com's posts translated into English.

 ### More information

-I am a computer scientist and specialist in #WordPress, with more than 25 years of experience in computer technical support departments, systems analysis, productivity, process optimization, customer service and training, in multinational companies.
+Antonio Cambronero is a computer engineer, originally from Madrid (Spain), and a WordPress specialist with more than 25 years of experience in computer technical support departments, systems analysis, productivity, process optimization, customer service and training, in multinational companies.
 Defender of #minimalism and slow blogging.
 Addicted to #productivity.
 I believe in living life with intention and purpose.

 - Founder of the blog **Blogpocket** (25-1-2001).
 - Author of the book: **"Indispensable Twitter Manual"** (Ed.
 Anaya Multimedia, 2012).